Kolë Idromeno: Work

-Kolë Idromeno is considered as the founder of Realism in the country and the most important painter of the Albanian Renaissance, which started in the 19th century.
+Kolë Idromeno is considered as the founder of Realism in the country and the most important painter of the Albanian National Awakening, which started in the 19th century.
 He is referred as Michelangelo of Albania.
-Idromeno established a very active photographic studio and was the first artist to show motion pictures in country in 1912.
+Idromeno established photographic studio and was the first artist to show motion pictures in country in 1912.
 In addition, he had kept up a correspondence with the Lumière brothers in Paris.
 In 1923, Idromeno was the initiator of the first art exhibition in Shkodër and was represented in the first national art exhibition in Tirana in 1931.

 Until 1896, Idromeno painted mainly paintings with religious themes.
 Afterwards, he painted probably the first Albanian secular and realistic pictures with illustrating historical events and everyday motifs such as festivals and costumes such as "Dasma Shkodrane".
-He followed to paint various landscapes, "Oborri i Shtëpisë Shkodrane", and became the first landscape painter of modern Albanian art.
+He went on to paint various landscapes, "Oborri i Shtëpisë Shkodrane", and became the first landscape painter of modern Albanian art.
 His most famous work is Motra Tone (English: "Our Sister"), which shows his sister.
-This artwork is sometimes referred to as Albanian Mona Lisa.
+This artwork is sometimes referred to as the Albanian Mona Lisa.
 His works were represented in international exhibitions for example in Budapest, Austria-Hungary (1900) and New York City, United States (1939).

-One of his best works, not very popular, is the portrait of Gjergj Kastriot Skënderbeu painted in 1890.
-It is under the ownership of the Shehaj family's art collection.
-This painting was framed as the centerpiece of the book "51 Albanian Painters" (51 Piktorë Shqiptarë) based on the art collection of the Shehaj family.
+His portrait of Gjergj Kastriot Skënderbeu, painted in 1890, was included in the book 51 piktorë shqiptarë- Koleksioni Shehaj në historinë e pikturës shqiptare [51 Albanian Painters - The Shehaj Collection in the History of Albanian Painting] (2016), by Suzana Varvarica Kuka, based on the art collection of the Shehaj family.

-As an architect, Idromeno has carved his name into many well-known objects in Shkodra.
-The list includes Kafja e Madhe, the St. Stephen's Cathedral, Church of Shirokë, first electrical station of the town, Radovan Building, the Prefecture Building, Mosque of Parrucë and most of the residences of villas along the main boulevard in the northern historical district of Shkodra.
+As an architect, Idromeno designed many buildings in Shkodra.
+They includes Kafja e Madhe, the St. Stephen's Cathedral, Church of Shirokë, the first electrical station in the town, Radovan Building, the Prefecture Building, Mosque of Parrucë and most of the residences of villas along the main boulevard in the northern historical district of Shkodra.